RunningDuke/DEEP-LCC/README.md

 # DeeP-LCC
-This is a Python coding version of DEEP-LCC.
+This is a Python coding version of DeeP-LCC.